Adopt a Camel!

-Dalèle is a quirky, fearless girl who already gives Jamila and her past a lot of healing.
+Dalèle is a loving, fearless girl who already gives Jamila and her past a lot of healing.

-As hopefully the last foal of Jamila, Dalèle is of course named after her spiritual father Dalèl, in the female form.
+As the last foal of Jamila, Dalèle is of course named after her spiritual father Dalèl, in the female form.

 We already experienced a lot with Dalèle, such as dropped fetlock which is finally cured, she even finished her riding training!
 We hope that she will produce beautiful foals just like her mother and if her first foal becomes a boy, we already know who this foal is for!

 Because Dalèle is from Joyce, she has her own page on the DesertJoy website.

 ♥ Shy Mabruk

 Mabruk is our newest & youngest addition to the Adoption Program.

 He was born on 18-2-2019 and is 1.5 months younger than Dalèle.
 He couldn’t no longer be sustained by his owner.

 Mabruk is the first born of his mother, his mother didn’t have enough milk and because his mother also lost weight quickly during milk production, Mabruk had to be set seperate from his mom early as well.

 Mabruk is therefore behind in his development and is still small for his age.

-However, because both his father Shailèn and his mother are both reliable and sweet Camels and there are so few good Camels left and we also have to take into account the ages of 3 old retired Camels, the Foundation nevertheless decided in December 2019 to buy Mabruk and replace him with his father Shailèn from Silmèn, Khaled and Ahmed!
+However, because both his father Shailèn and his mother are both reliable and sweet Camels and because there are so few good Camels left and we also have to take into account the ages of 3 old retired Camels, the Foundation nevertheless decided in December 2019 to buy Mabruk and replace him with his father Shailèn from Silmèn, Khaled and Ahmed!

 He now gained weight and finished his riding training!
 So he will make up for the shortage of good Camels and thereby contribute to a Bedouin culture which is under pressure!

 Mabruk didn’t have a name all that time, but Khaled and Ahmed gave him the name Mabruk which means Blessed / the Blessed.
-Mabruk has no Adoptants yet….
-So we hope his name also helps!
+So we hope his name will also helps!